akindu-k/jaseci/docs/docs/community/release_notes/jac-scale.md

 ## jac-scale 0.2.4

-- **Automatic Partial Updates for Race-Condition-Free Concurrent Modifications**: When you update a node/edge field with simple assignment (e.g., `task.title = "new title"`), Jac now automatically tracks and persists only the changed fields instead of replacing the entire object.
-This prevents race conditions when multiple requests update different fields of the same node/edge simultaneously - changes are preserved instead of overwriting each other.
-The implementation uses MongoDB's atomic `$set` operations for truly concurrent-safe updates and automatically invalidates L1/L2 caches to prevent stale reads.
-Example: Two concurrent walkers running `task.status = "done"` and `task.priority = 5` on the same task both succeed without data loss.
-No manual `JacPersistence.partial_update()` calls needed - just assign fields naturally and Jac handles the rest.
 - **Automatic Port Fallback**: When starting the server with `jac start`, if the specified port is already in use, the server now automatically finds and uses the next available port instead of crashing with "Address already in use".
 A warning message displays when using an alternative port.
 Supports up to 10 port retries with cross-platform compatibility (Linux and Windows).
 - [fix]Fix for internet facing aws load balancer
 - 1 Minor refactor/change.